Before you begin

 We assume that:

 1. You know the basics of the FV Player usage.
-You can check it here: FV Player Statup Guide
+You can check it here: FV Player Start-up Guide

-2. You have a working encrypted HLS setup assording to the steps in How to setup encrypted HLS stream with Amazon Elastic Transcoder.
+2. You have a working encrypted HLS setup according to the steps in How to setup encrypted HLS stream with Amazon Elastic Transcoder.

 Video posting Steps

 1.1.
-Using the AWS Services menu navigate to Elastic Transcoder.
-Since there is a lot of services you can use the search field which is present.
-Or you might find it in the History section if you accessed it recently.
+In the AWS Services menu, navigate to Elastic Transcoder.
+Since there is a lot of services, you can use the search field which is present.
+Or you might find it in the History section, if you have accessed it recently.

 1.3.
-Remember that at all time you have to be in the right AWS Region.
-If you encoded your video in Ireland, you won't find them in any other region, so make sure you set that properly in the top right corner.
+Remember that you have to be in the right AWS Region.
+If you encoded your video in, for example Ireland, you will not find them in any other region, so make sure you set that properly in the top right corner.

 1.5.
-You will get a list of the encoding jobs, pick the one which you used to encode your previous video.
-If you did a bunch of tests make sure you pick the one which is the right one.
+You will get a list of encoding jobs, pick the one which you used to encode your previous video.
+If you did a bunch of tests, make sure you pick the right one.

 If you are not seeing it, then double check your Region (see step 1.3.).
 Or perhaps you encoding job has failed and didn't finish properly.

-2. Now that you have find the right encoding job it's good time to bookmark its URL.
-You can then get to it much faster.
+2. Now that you have found the right encoding job, it's a good idea to bookmark the URL.
 The URL looks like this: